20xAEsec/cryptoAI-telegram/README.md

 Sensitive credentials are retrieved via environment variables in accordance with secure programming practices.
 See .env file for sample configuration

-#### Credential Setting
-Refer to '.env' for credential setting example.

 #### Credential Retrieval -
 ```python